RetroDECK/ES-DE/THEMES-DEV.md

     - Minimum value is `0` and maximum value is the value of the `gameselector` element property `gameCount` minus 1.
 If a value outside this range is defined, then it will be automatically clamped to a valid value.
     - Default is `0`
 * `interpolation` - type: STRING
-    - Interpolation method to use when scaling the images.
+    - Interpolation method to use when scaling up images.
 Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
 The effect of this property is primarily visible for raster graphic images, but it has a limited effect also when using scalable vector graphics (SVG) images, and even more so if rotation is applied.
     - Valid values are `nearest` or `linear`
     - Default is `nearest`
 * `color` - type: COLOR